hwlei888/tic-tac-toe/README.md

         6. don't let the computer to place the key which have value

-In version 2
+## In version 2
-build a 3 * 3 board with JavaScript (then 6 * 6)
+* build a 3 * 3 board with JavaScript (then 5 * 5)
-use the nested for loop to create rows and columns create 3 row divs for putting the unit write the rows and columns info in data-row and data-column use .append() put same row different columns into a row div write CSS to make the board when want the row and column data, use $(this).attr('data-row') or $(this).attr('column-row') to get the number
+* use the nested for loop to create rows and columns
+* create 3 row divs for putting the unit write the rows and columns info in data-row and data-column use .append() put same row different columns into a row div
+* write CSS to make the board

+## Still need to work on:
+- [ ] computer side smarter, like put keys in the center, then block the user
+- [ ] make winning keys different, now the diagonal have some issues with more winning keys
+- [ ] add a dropdown bar user can choose how many keys winning
-# do some css and html
+- [ ] do more css and html decorations
-computer can change the profile with user
-# can change winning keys
-player 1 can be a computer